Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 featured: "true"
 ---

-A useful currency should be a unit of account, a medium of exchange, and a store of value.
-Cryptocurrencies excel at the first two, but as a store of value, they're pretty bad.
+A useful currency should be a medium of exchange, a unit of account, and a store of value.
+Cryptocurrencies excel at the first, but as a store of value or unit of account, they're pretty bad.
 You cannot be an effective store of value if your price fluctuates by 20% on a normal day.

 This is where stablecoins come in.
 Stablecoins are price-stable cryptocurrencies, meaning the market price of a stablecoin is pegged to another stable asset, like the US dollar.